n1k0/stpackages/README.md

 ## Indexation

-Then data should be indexed for the search engine to work:
+Then data should be indexed for the Web application to work properly:

     $ make index